 Real stones are still a popular option but imitation products are increasingly convincing and offer a much better price point.
 In this article, we’re going to discuss the characteristics of natural stone as well as the various imitations available on the market.

 For architects, builders and homeowners like yourself, there is a reason why natural stone remains popular.
 Much like brick, natural stone is a great material for both interior as well as exterior wall cladding.
 Installed on one or two walls, stone suits most spaces, be it a dining room, bedroom or living room.
-This material has the ability to add a lot of elegance to a room's decor.
+This material can add a lot of elegance to a room's decor.

 Many different shapes, colours and textures exist, so it’s possible to find a stone that fits your individual needs.
-Depending on your personal style, you can further opt for a smooth and geometric finish or you may choose to go for a look that’s uneven, characterized by its irregular shapes.
+Depending on your style, you can further opt for a smooth and geometric finish or you may choose to go for an uneven look, characterized by its irregular shapes.

 Looking for an expert to install natural or decorative stone?